 - Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 - Signs of tumor lysis: Confusion or agitation, decreased urine, nausea/vomiting, diarrhea, muscle cramping, numbness and/or tingling, seizures.

 - If you think you may be pregnant or may have impregnated your partner

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child- bearing potential should use 2 effective methods of birth control, one of which, must be a highly effective method of birth control, beginning 4 weeks before treatment starts, during your cancer treatment, including dose interruptions, and for at least 4 weeks after treatment.
+Women of childbearing potential should use 2 effective methods of birth control, one of which, must be a highly effective method of birth control, beginning at least 4 weeks before treatment starts, during your cancer treatment, including dose interruptions, and for at least 4 weeks after treatment.
 A highly effective method of birth control includes tubal ligation, intra-uterine device (IUD), hormonal (birth control pills, injections, patch and/or implants) or a partner’s vasectomy.
-Let your doctor know right away if you think you may be pregnant
+Let your doctor know right away if you think you may be pregnant.

 - Two negative pregnancy tests are required in women of child-bearing potential prior to starting treatment.